Avichaurasia/NeuroIDBench/README.md

     converting any EEG format into MNE format.
 Some of the tutorials for converting EEG data into standarized MNE format can be found at https://mne.tools/stable/auto_tutorials/io/index.html.

+2. Once the raw EEG data is converted into mne.
+Save the state of MNE object into .fif format.
+    The mne data should be saved in hierarchy of folders like "sujectID"--> "Sesssion number" --> EEG_data.fif.
+    For example: Assume an EEG dataset comprises of 2 subjects.
+Each subject has performed EEG task across 2 sessions and each session contains two runs.

+3. Edit the single_dataset.yml with the below configurations:

+4. Launch the automated script single_dataset_benchmark.py from terminal.